 The cost of data security breaches – how much could it cost your company?

-According to the Ponemon 2017 report, one in four companies will experience a data breach.
-Even more alarming, the average consolidated cost of a data breach is $3.62 million globally.
-The highest per-record costs of these breaches are in healthcare, financial and services.
+According to a 2017 Ponemon report, one in four companies will experience a data breach.
+Even more alarming is the fact that the average consolidated cost of a data breach is $3.62 million.

 What does a breach in security look like?

 According to the Ponemon 2015 report, 56% of breaches are from human error (30%) and computer glitches (26%).
 The remaining 44% are from cyber-criminal breaches.

 These cyber-criminal breaches can be broken down into three categories:

 Denial of Service – attacks seek to make a computer or network unavailable.
 Malware – refers to malicious software such as ransomware, Trojans and viruses.
 Phishing – attacks lure you into giving them personal information that can then be sold.

 Why do you need ISO/IEC 27001?